kunilovskaya/hypohyper/README.md

 * ratio of unigram senses to all senses 48.64% (total nounal 76817);
 * ratio of synsets that have NO unigram representation 19.30%

+### The best intrinsic evaluation result on PoS-tagged araneum vectors

+MAP: 0.1168
+MRR: 0.1619

+### The output on the public_test results for nouns are to be found in output/